Git Integration for Jira Cloud Documentation

 Tag Format This is the URL to display content for tag information.

-The Git Integration for Jira app supports an unlimited number of repositories.
+Git Integration for Jira supports an unlimited number of repositories.

-Some git hosts require web linking to be configured via the Git Integration app ➜ Actions ➜ Edit repository screen (mostly single git repository integrations).
+Some git hosts require web linking to be configured via Git Integration for Jira ➜ Actions ➜ Edit repository screen (mostly single git repository integrations).

 For example:

-Once properly configured, the Git Commits tab on the Jira Issues page will display as follows:
+Once properly configured, the Git Commits tab on the Jira Issues page displays as follows:

-The Git integration app supports custom web linking.
-The commit information is displayed
+Git Integration for Jira supports custom web linking.
+The commit information appears

-in the Git Commits issue tab if the git host server URL is provided on the
+in the Git Commits issue tab if the git host server URL is provided in the

 Web Linking section when editing repository settings.